Collective Wisdom: Libraries, Archives, and Museums (LAM) Conference Exchange

 - Self-Identified Library, Archives, and Museum Professional Development Needs 2016 Edition (December 2016) – the compilation report of findings, instruments, and analysis from the nationwide Mapping the Landscapes survey and focus group efforts exploring professional development needs across libraries, archives, and museums.

 Data gathered through surveys and focus groups:

-Exploring a cross-sector residency program for Professionals in Libraries, archives, and museums, a report prepared by Association of Research Libraries (ARL) and an Advisory Group, summarizes the synergies and opportunities to develop cross-sector (libraries, archives, museums—LAMs) professional development/continuing education programs for respective communities and workforces.
+Exploring a cross-sector residency program for Professionals in Libraries, archives, and museums (October 2015), a report prepared by Association of Research Libraries (ARL) and an Advisory Group, summarizes the synergies and opportunities to develop cross-sector (libraries, archives, museums—LAMs) professional development/continuing education programs for respective communities and workforces.
 Based on high-level research that surfaces informed perspectives from knowledgeable professionals across the LAMs, the report posits four frameworks as examples that might stimulate the development of cross-sector residency programs.

 Stories of Inclusion: Inclusive Practices at Cultural Institutions Webinar Suite